Castration: China

-Non-Han peoples
+Non-Han peoples in China

-Many of the non-Han Chinese peoples who founded states in China after invading originally did not have eunuchs as part of their culture, but adopted it from the Han Chinese.

 The Khitan people adopted the practice of using eunuchs from the Chinese and the eunuchs used were non-Khitan prisoners of war.
 The Khitan were a nomadic Mongolic people and originally did not have eunuchs as part of their culture.
 When the Khitan founded the Liao dynasty they developed a harem system with concubines and wives and adopted eunuchs as part of it.
 All of the eunuchs captured were ethnic Chinese from the Central Plains that came from two sources.
 The Khitan captured Chinese people who were already eunuchs at the Jin court when they invaded the Later Jin.
 Another source was during their war with the Chinese Song dynasty: the Khitan would raid China, capture Han Chinese boys as prisoners of war and emasculate them to become eunuchs.
 The emasculation of captured Chinese boys guaranteed a continuous supply of eunuchs to serve in the Liao dynasty harem.
 The Empress Dowager Xiao Chuo (Chengtian) played a large role in the raids to capture and emasculate the boys.

 Chengtian took power at age 30 in 982 as a regent for her son.
 Some reports suggest that she personally led her own army against the Song Chinese in 986.
 Her army defeated them in battle, fighting the retreating Chinese army.
 She then ordered the castration of around 100 ethnic Chinese boys she had captured in China, supplementing the Khitan's supply of eunuchs to serve at her court, among them was Wang Ji'en.
 The boys were all under ten years old and were selected for their good looks.